-Hepta (found 56 times in the Apocalypse — of the 88 in the New Testament) is the number that represents perfection or completeness (cf. Gunner, p.
-898).
+Hepta is found eighty-eight times in the New Testament.
+Fifty-six of those are found in the book of Revelation.
+The number seven represents perfection or completeness (cf. Gunner, 898).

-The plural form “spirits” may suggest the diversity of his powers, or, in the context of chapters 1-3, his ministry within the seven congregations that were selected for illustrative purposes (there were more churches in Asia than the seven mentioned; cf. Colossians 1:2; 4:13,15-16).
+The plural form “spirits” may suggest the diversity of his powers or in the context of chapters 1-3, his ministry within the seven congregations that were selected for illustrative purposes.
+There were more churches in Asia than the seven mentioned (cf. Col. 1:2; 4:13, 15-16).

-It is interesting to notice that in three of the passages cited above (3:1; 4:5; 5:6), the “spirits” are said to be “of God.”
+It is interesting to notice that in three of the passages cited above (Rev. 3:1; 4:5; 5:6), the spirits are said to be “of God.”
 Thirteen times elsewhere in the New Testament the Holy Spirit is characterized as being “of God.”
-In two other texts the Spirit is described as being “of Jesus” or “of Christ” (Acts 16:7; Galatians 4:6).
+In two other texts the Spirit is described as being “of Jesus” or “of Christ” (cf. Acts 16:7; Gal.
+4:6).

 Testimony of Respected Scholars

 The tedious multiplication of additional references is quite unnecessary.
-For a consideration of various other views of the identity of the “seven spirits,” and a scholarly refutation of the same, see Barnes (pp. 40-43).
+For a consideration of various other views of the identity of the seven spirits and a scholarly refutation of the same, see Barnes (40-43).

 Old Testament Background

-Many scholars have seen a language/theme connection between the expression “seven spirits,” and a descriptive in the Old Testament book of Zechariah.
+Many scholars have seen a thematic connection between the expression “seven spirits” and a descriptive in the Old Testament book of Zechariah.
 We quote a portion of chapter 4 from the ancient document.

 It would be strange indeed that there is an allusion to God, the Father, in Revelation 1:4a, a reference to Jesus Christ in 1:5a, while sandwiched between these two members of the Godhead there is a suggestion of mere angels, etc., much less a figurative non-entity of some sort.
 This does not seem reasonable at all.

-Additionally, as John T. Hinds observed: “a blessing is invoked from the three” mentioned in 1:4-5.
-John petitions for “grace and peace” from “him who was and who is and who is to come” [the Father], and “the seven spirits,” and “Jesus Christ” (p.
-20).
+Additionally, as John T. Hinds observed: “a blessing is invoked from the three” mentioned in [Rev. 1:4-5].
+John petitions for “grace and peace” from “him who was and who is and who is to come” [the Father], and “the seven spirits,” and “Jesus Christ” (Hinds, 20).

 One should note the coordinating conjunctions connecting the three.
 Since it is wrong to pray to any one except deity, the conclusion to follow would indicate that the “seven spirits” must be a reference to deity; in this case the Holy Spirit.

-While there are clear references in Revelation to various heavenly creatures that worshipped at the throne of God, e.g., the “elders” (4:4), and the “four living creatures” (4:6), there is no hint that the “seven spirits” worshipped God.
-It would appear this is to be explained only on the basis that the imagery of the “seven spirits” represented one who was deity himself, i.e., the Holy Spirit.
+While there are clear references in Revelation to various heavenly creatures that worshipped at the throne of God, e.g., the “elders” (Rev. 4:4), and the “four living creatures” (Rev. 4:6), there is no hint that the seven spirits worshipped God.
+It would appear this is to be explained only on the basis that the imagery of the seven spirits represented one who was deity himself, (i.e., the Holy Spirit).

-In 5:6-7, the “seven spirits” are intimately associated with the slain Lamb.
+In Rev. 5:6-7, the seven spirits are intimately associated with the slain Lamb.
 They are “sent forth” [

 apestalmenoi — masculine] into all the earth.
-This corresponds perfectly with the fact that Christ promised to “send” the Spirit after his ascension into heaven (John 15:26; cf. Acts 2:33).
+This corresponds perfectly with the fact that Christ promised to “send” the Spirit after his ascension into heaven (Jn.
+15:26; cf. Acts 2:33).

-Furthermore, whereas one might have expected a neuter verbal form underlying “sent forth” (to agree with “Spirits” — a neuter), it was not extraordinary for John to override normal grammatical agreement and use masculine forms with the Holy Spirit due to the personality of the third member of the Godhead (cf. John 14:26, where the masculine pronoun “he”
+Furthermore, whereas one might have expected a neuter verbal form underlying “sent forth” (to agree with “Spirits” — a neuter), it was not extraordinary for John to override normal grammatical agreement and use masculine forms with the Holy Spirit due to the personality of the third member of the Godhead.
+See John 14:26, where the masculine pronoun “he”

 ekeinos is used with the neuter antecedent, “Spirit”